tiagomiguelcs/rofi-themes-collection/README.md

 # Themes for the Rofi Launcher
-Thank you to the awesome [@newmanls](https://github.com/newmanls/rofi-themes-collection) for providing the initial repo.
+Thanks to the awesome [@newmanls](https://github.com/newmanls/rofi-themes-collection) for providing the initial repo.

 ## What is Rofi?